Sickle Cell Disease

 - Anemia.
-This is the most common symptom.
+This symptom is the most common one.
 Having fewer red blood cells causes anemia.
 Severe anemia can make you feel dizzy, short of breath, and tired.

 - Yellowing of the skin, eyes, and mouth (jaundice).
-This is a common symptom.
+This symptom is common.
 Sickle cells don’t live as long as normal red blood cells.
 They die faster than the liver can filter them out.
 The yellow color is caused by a substance (bilirubin) that is released when the red blood cells die.

 - Pain crisis, or sickle crisis.
 When sickle cells move through small blood vessels, they can get stuck.
-This blocks blood flow and causes pain.
+They can block blood flow and cause pain.
 The sudden pain can occur anywhere.
 But it most often happens in the chest, arms, and legs.
 Blocked blood flow may also cause tissue death.

 - Acute chest syndrome.
-This is when sickle cells stick together and block oxygen flow in the tiny vessels in the lungs.
-This can be life-threatening.
+This condition occurs when sickle cells stick together and block oxygen flow in the tiny vessels in the lungs.
+It can be life-threatening.
 It often happens suddenly, when the body is under stress from infection, fever, or dehydration.
 Symptoms may seem like pneumonia.
 They can include fever, pain, and a violent cough.

 - Splenic sequestration (pooling).
 The spleen becomes enlarged and painful when sickle cells get stuck there.
-Fewer red blood cells are able to move.
-This can cause a sudden drop in hemoglobin.
+Fewer red blood cells are able to move, causing a sudden drop in hemoglobin.
 It can be deadly if not treated at once.